A Project of Faith & Learning International

 Enjoy a short video of our kids and U.S. visitors.

-GGM cared for children in crisis for 25 years because the body of Christ provides for their needs.
-Many have believed on the Lord Jesus Christ.
+GGM has cared for children in crisis for 26 years because the body of Christ provides for their needs.

 $80 supports a child for one month

 $40 supports half of a child's monthly expenses

 Sponsors choose a specific child with whom they build a bond through prayer, letters, photos and live video calls.
 Come meet your child to experience the blessings of your sponsorship.
 We care for children equally so gifts are pooled to meet the children's needs.Your sponsor child is very aware of your support; they pray for you and cherish communication.

 The Children's Home, born in 1992, has raised over 97 children.
 Generally, 30 children live at the Home at a time, accepted based on urgency of their needs.
 Some are orphans and others have one or both parents who can't care for them due to extreme poverty or abuse.
 Most are from Hindu backgrounds and never heard about Jesus.
 Children are raised in the discipline and instruction of the Lord, receiving daily training in God’s Word and attending church.